patriciaong977/patriciaong977/README.md

 - ⚡ Fun fact: ...
 -->

 ### My name is Patricia Ong.
-Currently, I am pursuing a Bachelors Degree in Computer Science at California State University, Fullerton (CSUF).
+Earned my Bachelors Degree in Computer Science at California State University, Fullerton (CSUF).
 Here you'll find a couple of projects, assignments, or things that I have been learning on the side.

 - 😄 She/Her
-- 🌱 I'm currently working on my Computer Science Degree.
-- 📫 You can reach me at patricia.ong977@csu.fullerton.edu
 - ⚡ Fun fact: I like building Ikea furniture, and Gundam Models.
 As well as taking travel photos with my trusty camera or Iphone. :D